longturn/freeciv21/docs/Coding/ai.rst

 AI proposes Cease-fire on first contact.

-AI is not very trusting for NEUTRAL and PEACE modes, but once it hits ALLIANCE, this changes completely, and it will happily hand over any Technology Advance and Maps it has to you.
+AI is not very trusting for NEUTRAL and PEACE modes, but once it hits ALLIANCE, this changes completely, and it will happily hand over any Technology Advance and maps it has to you.
 The only thing that will make the AI attack you then is if you build a Spaceship.

 For people who want to hack at this part of the AI code, please note: